PranishSonone/Pranish-all-project-link/README.md

 #1 VIDARBHA IRRIGATION DEVELOPMENT CORPORATION (VIDC) By using css html and javascript
 https://pranishsonone.github.io/VIDC/

-#2 Fas-Tag XD using css Html and Javascrit
+#2 Fas-Tag XD using css Html and Javascript
 https://pranishsonone.github.io/Fastag-Assigment/

 #3 WebSolucation using uning only html and  Bootstrap